vogler75/sparkplugb-printer/README.md

 # sparkplugb-printer

 Simple python program printing incoming sparkplugb messages in a human readable format.
+It decodes SparkplugB messages and prints it to the console.

 usage: main.py [-h] [-host HOST] [-port PORT] [-topic TOPIC]